-Cupertino Union School held a Public Hearing on September 9, 2008, and determined that each school within the District has sufficient and good quality textbooks, instructional materials, or science lab equipment pursuant to the settlement of Williams vs. the State of California.
+Cupertino Union held a public hearing on September 7, 2011 and determined that each school within the district had sufficient and good quality textbooks, instructional materials, or science lab equipment pursuant to the settlement of Williams vs. the State of California.
 All students, including English learners, are given their own individual standards-aligned textbooks or instructional materials, or both, in core subjects for use in the classroom and to take home.
-Textbooks and supplementary materials are adopted according to a cycle developed by the State Department of Education, making the textbooks used in the school the most current available.
+Textbooks and supplementary materials are adopted according to a cycle developed by the California Department of Education, making the textbooks used in the school the most current available.
 Materials approved for use by the State are reviewed by all teachers and a recommendation is made to the School Board by a selection committee composed of teachers and administrators.
 All recommended materials are available for parent examination at the district office prior to adoption.
-The table displays information about the quality, currency, and availability of the standards-aligned textbooks and other instructional materials used at the school during the 2007-08 school year.
+The table displays information collected in October 2011 about the quality, currency, and availability of the standardsaligned textbooks and other instructional materials used at the school.

-District-Adopted Textbooks Grade Levels Subject Publisher Adoption Year Sufficient % Lacking K-5 English/ Language Arts Houghton Mifflin 2003 Yes 0.0% K-5 Mathematics Houghton Mifflin 2002 Yes 0.0% K-5 Science Foss Science Kits - Standards Aligned 2008 Yes 0.0% K-5 Social Science/ History Scott Foresman 2007 Yes 0.0%
+District-Adopted Textbooks Grade Levels Subject Publisher Adoption Year Sufficient % Lacking K-5 English/ Language Arts Houghton Mifflin 2003 Yes 0.0% K-5 Mathematics Houghton Mifflin 2008 Yes 0.0% K-5 Science Foss Science Kits - Standards Aligned 2008 Yes 0.0% K-5 Social Science/ History Scott Foresman 2007 Yes 0.0%